Taipei

-Taipei (/ˌtaɪˈpeɪ/; 臺北 (台北, Táiběi) pronounced:), officially Taipei City, is the capital (Note: The Constitution of the Republic of China does not stipulate any city, including Taipei or its pre-1949 capital, Nanjing, as the de jure capital of the Republic of China.
+Taipei (/ˌtaɪˈpeɪ/), officially Taipei City, is the capital (Note: The Constitution of the Republic of China does not stipulate any city, including Taipei or its pre-1949 capital, Nanjing, as the de jure capital of the Republic of China.

 However, Taipei has been designated the official seat of central government by a decree, thus making it the de facto capital.
 Despite having no actual control, the People's Republic of China considers Taipei to be the capital of its claimed Taiwan Province.) and a special municipality of Taiwan.
 Located in Northern Taiwan, Taipei City is an enclave of the municipality of New Taipei City that sits about 25 km southwest of the northern port city of Keelung.
 Most of the city rests on the Taipei Basin, an ancient lakebed.
 The basin is bounded by the relatively narrow valleys of the Keelung and Xindian rivers, which join to form the Tamsui River along the city's western border.

 The municipality of Taipei is home to an estimated population of 2,494,813 (March 2023), forming the core part of the Taipei–Keelung metropolitan area, also known as "Greater Taipei", which includes the nearby cities of New Taipei and Keelung with a population of 7,047,559, the 40th most-populous urban area in the world—roughly one-third of Taiwanese citizens live in the metro areas.
 The name "Taipei" can refer either to the whole metropolitan area or just the municipality alone.
 Taipei has been the political center of the island since 1887, when it first became the seat of Taiwan Province by the Qing dynasty until 1895 and again from 1945 to 1956 by the Republic of China (ROC) government, (Note: The Taiwan Provincial Government subsequently moved to Zhongxing New Village in Nantou County until it was dissolved in 2018.) with an interregnum from 1895 to 1945 as the seat of the Government-General of Taiwan during the Japanese rule.
 The city has been the national seat of the ROC central government since 1949, and it became the nation's first special municipality (then known as Yuan-controlled municipality) on 1 July 1967, upgrading from provincial city status.